Vanishing cohomology on a double cover: Abstract

 \section{Abstract}

-In this paper, we study the irreducibility of the monodromy action on the anti-invariant part of the vanishing cohomology on the double cover of a very general element in an ample hypersurface of a complex smooth projective variety branched at an ample divisor.
-As an application, we treat dominant rational maps from a double cover of a very general surface $S$ of degree$\, \geq 7$ in $\bP^3$ branched at a very general quadric surface to smooth projective surfaces $Z$.
+In this paper, we prove the irreducibility of the monodromy action on the anti-invariant part of the vanishing cohomology on a double cover of a very general element in an ample hypersurface of a complex smooth projective variety branched at an ample divisor.
+As an application, we study dominant rational maps from a double cover of a very general surface $S$ of degree$\, \geq 7$ in $\bP^3$ branched at a very general quadric surface to smooth projective surfaces $Z$.
 Our method combines the classification theory of algebraic surfaces, deformation theory, and Hodge theory.

 In this paper we continue to study the subfields of rational functions of complex surfaces pursued in \cite{gp}, \cite{lp}, and \cite{lp2}.
 Our research has been motivated by the finiteness theorem for dominant rational maps on a variety of general type.
 Let $S$ be smooth complex projective variety of general type.
 The finiteness theorem states that dominant rational maps of finite degree $S\dashrightarrow Z$ to smooth projective varieties of general type, up to birational equivalence of $Z$, form a finite set.
-The proof follows from the approach of Maehara \cite{Ma}, combined with the results of Hacon and McKernan \cite{HM}, of Takayama \cite {Ta}, and of Tsuji \cite{Ts}.
-The main result in \cite{lp} is the following.
+The proof of the finiteness theorem was given by Maehara \cite{Ma} under the assumption of boundedness of pluricanonical maps of varieties of general type.
+This was proved in \cite{HM}, or \cite {Ta}, or \cite{Ts}.
+Also there are several results estimating the number of rational mappings from a fixed variety to varieties of general type.
+See \cite{gp} for references.
+Of course, there are at least two cases for $Z$: $Z$ is birational to $S$, or $Z$ is rational.
+It is an interesting question to determine when theses are all the possibilities for $Z$, i.e. $S$ is ``rigid" in the sense of birational dominant maps.

+The main result in \cite{lp} yields that a very general surface in $\bP^3$ of degree at least 5 is rigid in the sense discussed above.

-\begin{theorem} \emph{(=Theorem 1.1 in \cite{lp})} Let $S\subset \bP^3 $ be a very general smooth complex surface of degree $d>4.$ Let $Z$ be a non-rational surface.
-Then there is no dominant rational map $f: S\dashrightarrow Z$ unless $f$ is a birational map. \end{theorem}
+\begin{theorem} \emph{(=Theorem 1.1 in \cite{lp})} Let $S\subset \bP^3 $ be a very general smooth complex surface of degree $d>4.$ Let $Z$ be a nonsingular projective surface, and let $f: S\dashrightarrow Z$ be a dominant rational map, then either $Z$ is rational or $Z$ is birational to $S$. \end{theorem}